 Value on Interfaces pages: arp

-The interface connections discovery method uses a sensor to collect all current IP connections that are made to each managed endpoint.
+The interface connections discovery method sends actions to the endpoints to trigger the collection of all current IP connections that on each managed endpoint.
 Then, this discovery method looks up the interfaces in the local ARP cache to resolve the related MAC address.

-This discovery method improves on the ARP cache discovery because of the IP connection data.
+Interface connections improves on ARP cache discovery because of the IP connection data.

 When connections discovery runs on an endpoint that has the Tanium Client, it filters out the interfaces that do not reside in the subnet of the endpoint.

 Value on Interfaces pages: connected

 The simple ping script discovery method finds unmanaged interfaces by automatically distributing a scanning package to the Tanium managed endpoints, then scanning only in the gaps between the managed interfaces.
 Scanning only in the gaps eliminates many of the common issues with network scanners that generate a lot of network traffic and trigger alarms in intrusion prevention systems (IPS) and firewalls.